-There are 5 Discussion Board Forums completed in this course.
-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to post an initial thread of at least 350 words.
+There are 5 Discussions completed in this course.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to submit an initial post of at least 350 words.
 The student must post 2 replies of at least 150 words.
 For each initial post, the student must support his/her assertions with at least 2 citations in current Turabian parenthetical formatting.
 Each reply must incorporate at least 1 citation.
 Acceptable sources include course textbooks and the Bible.
+(MLO: B, D)

 Study Responses (5)